diptimanr/current2025blr/pyflink/README.md

 3. Create a new python virtual environment with `virtualenv pyflinkcurrent2025`
 4. Activate the newly created virtual environment, `source bin/activate`(Mac) or `<venv folder>/Scripts/Activate.bat` (Windows)
 5. `pip install apache-flink`
+6. Copy the `flink-faker.jar` from https://github.com/knaufk/flink-faker/releases and keep it in a folder of your choice.
-6. Once, all the steps above are completed, go through the python files.
+7. Once, all the steps above are completed, go through the python files.